igor-sb/gencdna/docs/source/all_genes_exons.rst

     ID=ENSG00000223972.6;gene_id=ENSG00000223972.6;gene_type=transcribed_unprocessed_pseudogene;gene_name=DDX11L1;level=2;hgnc_id=HGNC:37102;havana_gene=OTTHUMG00000000961.2

+into a tab-delimited file or a csv where we can link the gene names, transcript name, and other meta-data to the unique sequence on the chromosome.

-We want to organize it in a bed file:
+First, we will organize the chromosomal positions in a bed file and other meta-data in a csv file:

 .. code-block:: bash